 The takeaway is that inhaling PTFE is a concern if Teflon cookware is heated to very high temperatures, even though it is no longer manufactured with PFOA.
 Use over the long term may add to the concern.
 And if you have small pets, it’s best to use your stainless steel or cast-iron skillet.

 Pursuing Legal Action Against DuPont: Teflon Lawsuit

 Just because DuPont has settled some cases and the Ohio Attorney General has filed another does not mean you cannot also file a claim if you have been injured as a result of exposure to PFOA.
 Statutes of limitations do not start to run for personal injury in Ohio until you know you have suffered damages due to the actions of another.
+This means that the clock does not necessarily start at the time you were exposed to the chemicals, but only once you realize that the exposure has caused harm.
 If you think you have suffered illness caused by PFOA, you can still file suit.
 You should not wait, however.
 The normal statute of limitations for personal injury in Ohio is two years from the date you know of the injury, though there are some exceptions.
 After that window closes, you lose your rights.